Hosted by the UCSD Center for

-- Experience working with a multidisciplinary team of undergrads and graduate students from both countries.
+- Experience working with a multidisciplinary research team of undergrads and graduate students from both countries.

-- Extensive, direct guidance, and training from professors at UCSD , SDSU, and partner institutions.
+- Extensive, direct guidance, and training from professors at UCSD and Mexican partner institutions.

-- Opportunities to explore how public policies, economics, and culture on both sides of the border affect the health and well-being of migrants to the U.S. and of family members who remain in Mexico.
+- Opportunities to explore how public policies, economics, and culture on both sides of the border affect the health of migrants to the U.S. and of family members who are left behind.

-- Learn how to gather and analyze both qualitative and quantitative data using the latest social science and biomedical methods.
+- Learn how to gather and analyze both qualitative and quantitative data.

 - The opportunity to have your work published as a professional journal article.